 - Butter: Butter is used for greasing the baking dish and also for the crumb topping.
 The butter will blend the oats, brown sugar and flour together to make that signature crumb topping we all crave.

 This Blackberry Crisp couldn’t be easier to make.
-Even if you’re not a dessert maker or a baker, which we are not, this berry dessert is going to be a breeze to get together!
+Even if you’re not a dessert maker or a baker, this berry dessert is going to be a breeze to get together!

 Make the blackberry filling: Add 8 cups of fresh blackberries to a large bowl.
 Add white sugar, brown sugar, flour and salt to the bowl and toss together lightly.
 Using clean hands is a good way to so this, so that you don’t break up or smash the blackberries.